Outage Tips - Residential - California Electric - Liberty

 Preparing for an Outage

 When the power goes out, it can last for minutes, hours, or sometimes even days.
-The outage can disrupt communications, water, transportation, stores, banks, and other services.
-It can also impact your lighting, heating, cooling, food, and medical needs.
+The outage may disrupt communications, water, transportation, stores, banks, and other services.
+It may also impact your lighting, heating, cooling, food, and medical needs.